-If the EGMF is much weaker than $10^{-12}$ G the deflections of cascade e+e- pairs are not large enough to isotropize cascade $\gamma$ -ray emission and no isotropically emitting halo is formed around the point source.
+If the EGMF is much weaker than $10^{-12}$ G as already mentioned, deflections of cascade $e^+e^-$ pairs are not strong enough to isotropize cascade $\gamma$ -ray emission.
+In this case no isotropically emitting halo around the point source is formed.
 The extended cascade source should appear more compact depending on the EGMF strength.
-Nondetection of extended emission constrains possible range of EGMF strength.
+Non-detection of extended emission constrains possible range of EGMF strength.
 In this short discussion we mention only limits on the EGMF with large correlation length.
 These limits could be extended to the case of arbitrary correlation length of the EGMF in a straightforward way, using the formalism of Neronov & Semikoz (2009).

-The absence of extended emission at $E{\gamma} \sim$ 300 GeV imposes a bound on the EGMF only when the timeaveraged primary (beamed) source emission spectrum extends to energies above $E{\gamma_0} \geq 20$ TeV (see above).
-Unfortunately, the observations in the TeV band and extreme variability of TeV-emitting blazars do not permit deriving the time averaged spectra of the sources.
+The non-detection of extended emission at $E{\gamma} \sim 300 \text{ GeV}$ could impose a bound on the EGMF only in the case when the time-averaged primary (beamed) source emission spectrum extends to the energies above $E{\gamma_0} \geq 20 \text{ TeV}$ (see above).
+Unfortunately, the specific of observations in the TeV band and extreme variability of TeV-emitting blazars do not allow one to derive the time averaged spectra of the sources.

-For Mrk 421, a high energy cut-off in the spectrum at $E{\text{cut}} \approx 1-5$ TeV has been repeatedly reported (Krennrich et al. 2001) (see however, Konopelko et al. 2008).
-If such a cut-off is intrinsic and present in the time-averaged spectrum, the source luminosity at 20 TeV is expected to be a factor of $\geq 15$ lower than the luminosity at 300 GeV (assuming an intrinsic power law photon index of $\Gamma \approx -1.7$ , close to that measured by Fermi Abdo et al. 2009).
+In the case of Mrk 421, a high energy cut-off in the spectrum at $E{\rm cut} \simeq 1-5$ TeV has been repeatedly reported (Krennrich et al., 2001) (see however, Konopelko et al. (2008)).
+If such a cut-off is intrinsic and present in the time-averaged spectrum, the source luminosity at 20 TeV is expected to be a factor of $\geq 15$ lower than the luminosity at 300 GeV (assuming that the intrinsic power law photon index is $\Gamma \simeq -1.7$ , close to the one measured by Fermi (Abdo et al., 2009)).
 In this case the flux of the extended cascade emission at the energies $\geq 300$ GeV is a factor $\geq 15$ lower than the point source flux.
 This is consistent with the upper limits derived above.
-In the scenario of intrinsic cut-off in the Mrk 421 energy spectrum, the upper bound on extended emission around Mrk 421 derived from MAGIC observations does not constrain the strength of the EGMF.
+In the scenario of intrinsic cut-off in the Mrk 421 energy spectrum the upper bound on extended emission around Mrk 421, derived from MAGIC observations, does not constrain the strength of the EGMF.